Quick FactsListen to the sound of the elephant

 It’s no great surprise these large animals love to eat.
-Elephants’ diet consists of grasses, fruits, roots, and bark, and spend the majority of their day roaming across large distances foraging for food.
+An elephant spends the majority of its day roaming across large distances to forage for grasses, fruits, roots, and bark.
 They can eat up to 136 kilograms (300 pounds) of food and drink 113 to 190 liters (30 to 50 gallons) of water in one day.

 Much like humans, they are social creatures that live in small family groups that usually consist of an older matriarch and several generations of female relatives.
 Males are typically solitary once matured but may live in small groups of three or four bulls.
 They take care of weak or injured members and even appear to grieve over dead companions.

-The large tusks on either side of their face—used for foraging for food and water—have long been desired by people.
-The ivory trade is driven by consumer demand for products made from elephant tusks and supplied by a sophisticated international network of traffickers.
+The large ivory tusks on either side of their face—used for foraging for food and water—have long been desired by people.
+The ivory trade is driven by consumer demand for products made from tusks and supplied by a sophisticated international network of traffickers.
 Poachers kill this iconic species for its ivory tusks, which are then sold and made into anything from jewelry and crafts to musical instruments to religious objects.
-At current poaching rates, elephant populations may be extinct in the wild within our lifetimes.
+At current poaching rates, populations may disappear in the wild within our lifetimes.

 They have longer pregnancies than almost any other mammal.
-They carry their calves for about 22 months, with cows usually bearing only one calf every three to six years.
+Calves are carried for about 22 months, with cows usually bearing only one calf every three to six years.
 Their regeneration rate averages 5 to 6 percent annually, compared to the 8 to 9 percent poaching rates, resulting in a net loss in population numbers.
-Elephants are threatened with extinction as they are unable to sustain current population numbers if the high rate of poaching continues unabated.
+Extinction is a very real threat if poaching continues unabated.

-Our solutions to protecting and conserving the African savanna elephant:
+Our solutions to protecting and conserving this iconic African species:

 Wildlife corridors are large sections of land that allow wildlife to move from one national park to another—and even from one country to another.
 African Wildlife Foundation works with people on all levels— from governments to communities—to set land aside specifically for wildlife use, and in some cases, purchase land to set it aside for conservation.
-Habitat management poses a long-term threat to elephant population well-being.
-AWF is working in countries like Zambia to create protected spaces.
-To allow the elephant to move safely and freely, we worked with Zambia’s Sekute Chiefdom to create the Sekute Conservation Area, and in exchange for protecting wild spaces for wildlife, AWF rebuilt the Lupani School.
+Habitat loss poses a long-term threat to elephant populations.
+AWF is working in countries like Zambia to create protected spaces for this beloved species.
+We worked with Zambia’s Sekute Chiefdom to create the Sekute Conservation Area, and in exchange for protecting wild spaces for wildlife, AWF rebuilt the Lupani School.

 AWF works with communities who live in close quarters with wildlife, to recruit, train, and equip wildlife scouts.
-Scouts monitor elephants and can prevent them from destroying crops, thereby preventing farmers from viewing them as pests, Scouts are also instrumental in deterring poachers.
+These wildlife scouts monitor wildlife and can prevent them from destroying crops, thereby preventing farmers from viewing them as pests, Scouts are also instrumental in deterring poachers.
 As a result, AWF can ensure enhanced protection of wildlife in these regions, like the Osupuko and Kitome Conservancies in Kenya, as well as provide additional employment opportunities to local communities.
-11 of the 14 of the elephant populations AWF works with are now stable or increasing.
+10 of the 14 of the elephant populations AWF works with are now stable or increasing.

 Become a member